Ymer Shaba: Dinamo Tirana

 In January 2016 he moved to the first team of FK Dinamo Tirana in the Albanian First Division.
-He made it his first professional debut on 12 March 2016 against Turbina Cerrik playing the full 90-minutes match finished in the 1–1 draw.
+He made it his professional debut on 12 March 2016 against Turbina Cerrik playing the full 90-minutes match finished in the 1–1 draw.

 Pembroke

-In summer 2019, Shaba moved abroad to play for Maltese second tier side Pembroke Athleta.
+In summer 2019, Shaba moved abroad to play for Maltese second-tier side Pembroke Athleta.

 International career

 Shaba was called up at Albania national under-19 football team by coach Arjan Bellaj to participate in the Roma Caput Mundi Tournament from 29 February-4 March 2016.

-Shaba received his first call up at the Albania national under-21 football team by coach Alban Bushi for a gathering in Durrës, Albania from 18–25 January 2017.
+Shaba received his first call up at the Albania national under-21 football team by coach Alban Bushi for a gathering in Durrës, Albania from 18 to 25 January 2017.

 He received his first call up for the Albania under-20 side by coach Alban Bushi for the double friendly match against Azerbaijan U-21 on 21 & 26 January 2018.